Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Empirical Study of Scheduling Function

+Here, we will focus on studying three types of function families, which can cover most scheduling patterns.
+Table \ref{tbl : sf summary} shows the basic information regarding the three function scheduling families.

+\paragraph{Constant Function Family} In constant scheduling function family, the scheduling probability is $p_c(t) = a_c$, where $a_c \in [0, 1]$.
+Optimizers would select to perform the SAM algorithm with a fixed probability $a_c$ and the SGD algorithm with $1 - a_c$ during the whole training process.
+This implies that the extra computation overhead for constant scheduling function is proportional to the scheduling probability $a_c$.

+We will experimentally investigate a group of implementation with constant functions, where the scheduling probability $a_c$ will be set from 0.1 to 0.9 with an interval of 0.1. \Figref{fig : cf schedule}A shows the scheduling functions of this group.

+\Figref{fig : cf schedule}B shows the relationship between the extra expected propagation count $\hat{\eta}$ ($x$-axis) and the extra practical training wall time ($y$-axis) incurred by selecting SAM algorithm in RST.
+We could see that for both ResNet18 and WideResNet28-10 models, all the points locate very close to the reference line ($x = y$).
+The actual extra training wall time can be almost fully decided by the theoretical extra $\Delta \hat{\eta}$.
+Therefore, we could directly use $\Delta \hat{\eta}$ to indicate the extra computation cost for RST in the following demonstrations.

-As for the model performance, we could find that as long as SAM optimization is involved during training, the testing error rate could be reduced compared to that trained only with the SGD scheme.
-However, the model performance could not be improved continuously with more implementations of the SAM optimization steps.
-For $a_c \geq 0.6$, the testing error rates could already be lower than that of the SAM scheme.
-In particular, when $a_c = 0.8$, models would achieve the best performance, and now the running time is 1.64 times that of SGD scheme, which is much shorter than that of the SAM scheme.
-Additionally, we could see from the standard deviation that despite the randomness introduced when training with the SS-SAM scheme, the error rates would stay relatively stable over the five runs.
+Then, \Figref{fig : cf results} shows the corresponding testing error rates of the two models with error bars (neighbor area) on Cifar10 (left) and Cifar100 (right).
+In the figure, $x$-axis denotes the extra $\Delta \hat{\eta}$ and meanwhile the markers are scaled by the actual training wall time.
+And the endpoints on both sides of the lines denote the testing error rates of training with the SGD scheme and the SAM scheme.
+Firstly, we could find that even with the lowest probability $a_c = 0.1$, as long as SAM algorithm is involved during training process, testing error rates could be generally reduced compared to those trained with only the SGD algorithm.
+But on the other side, model performance can not be improved continuously with the growth selecting probability towards the SAM algorithm.
+Secondly, compared to the SAM scheme, testing error rates would already reach comparable performance when $a_c = 0.6$ in RST, which would save about 40\% computation overhead.
+In particular, when around $a_c = 0.8$, models would achieve the best performance, slightly outperforming the SAM scheme (3.65\%/19.61\% for ResNet18 and 2.71\%/16.17\% for WideResNet28-10 in RST).
+Additionally, we could see from the error bars that despite the randomness introduced in RST, training would still be fairly stable over the five runs.